seasonedfish/fishersun.com/src/content/posts/margin-widths-different-for-the-same-content-width/index.md

 }
 ```

+No more shift between pages!

+## Addendum: scrollbar-gutter
 Reading up more about this, I also found [this question on UX StackExchange](https://ux.stackexchange.com/questions/145259/should-scrollbars-be-integrated-into-the-viewport-width-when-content-differs) that discusses the problem.

 The answer brings up a fairly new CSS property, [scrollbar-gutter](https://developer.mozilla.org/en-US/docs/Web/CSS/scrollbar-gutter).